 In this analysis, we found a significant underrepresentation of AD publications within the top five journals in pediatrics and general medicine, according to IF, when compared to dermatology journals.
 TC, AC, and usage count since 2013 were higher in the dermatology journals compared top pediatrics and general medicine journals, indicating fewer citations and lower visibility of pediatric journal publications on AD.
 Additionally, AD articles from the non-refined pediatric category had fewer citations and visibility compared to articles from the top five dermatology journals.
 Academic activity has been linked to a higher confidence of a clinician regarding practice, patient management, and conferring information to a patient.
 In addition, it aids in increase involvement and support in the patient's evidence-based decision-making.13 Thus, the underrepresentation of AD in pediatric academia may impact the patient and clinician's level of understanding of the latest information regarding the disease.
-Subsequently, this may affect the coping level and process of clinical decision-making by the patient.
+Subsequently, this may affect the patient's coping level and clinical decision-making process.
 Publications regarding pediatric AD patients are crucial in educating primary care physicians (PCPs) and pediatricians and keeping them up to date on the latest treatment recommendations.
 Previous studies have shown discrepancies between AD treatment prescribed by dermatologists and pediatricians.
-Two studies have shown dermatologists prescribed significantly higher potency and systemic corticosteroids compared to pediatricians who prescribed up to moderate potency and topical corticosteroids.
-14,15 Moreover, dermatologists had a higher tendency to prescribe oral antibiotics, culturing, and more intensive therapy compared to pediatricians, who feared for safety and were ignorant of the role of treatment modalities in children.
-15 Knowledge gaps can affect the management of AD by PCPs, as recent work on the education of pediatricians showed better coping and handling of AD after an intervention of online modules and the inclusion of algorithms for the management of AD.
-16,17
+Two studies have shown dermatologists prescribed significantly higher potency and systemic corticosteroids compared to pediatricians who prescribed up to moderate potency and topical corticosteroids.14,15 Moreover, dermatologists had a higher tendency to prescribe oral antibiotics, culturing, and more intensive therapy compared to pediatricians, who feared for safety and were ignorant of the role of treatment modalities in children.15 Knowledge gaps can affect the management of AD by PCPs, as recent work on the education of pediatricians showed better coping and handling of AD after an interven-